 Textured wall roller covers

-1- Drywall texture roller: Textured walls are acoustically more pleasing, but expensive to have done professionally.
-A pro will load thinned ‘mud’ into a sprayer (a contraption with a big hopper) and spray globs onto sanded drywalls before priming.
+1- Drywall texture roller: Textured walls are acoustically more pleasing (quiet), but expensive to have done professionally.
+A pro will load thinned ‘mud’ into a sprayer (a contraption with a big hopper) and spray globs onto unsanded drywalls before priming.
 (You can have patterns and even buy this in a can!)
-There is a cheaper way: I have never tried it but this guy seems to know what he’s doing.
+There is a better way: I have never tried it but this guy seems to know what he’s doing.
 The texture roller cover you need is here.
 Good luck!
 Let me know how it goes!

 2- Paint pattern roller: These are a new style roller product and it can make designs for you, but make sure you want to live with this for a long time!
 It’s a lot like wallpaper: just easier and more fun to apply.
 Here are some products to have a look at.
 Each page shows a sample of a painted result.
 This video shows (start at 4:00) the roller working.

 My recommendation: even the best paint roller cover will not do what a specialist painter can do for you.
 Pros use cloth, sponges etc: they are true artists.
 They make paint look like marble.

 Finally, a dishonorable mention: